nvaccess/nvda/source/brailleDisplayDrivers/albatross/readme.md

 Display init packets consist of two bytes: the first one is \xff which tells that this is an init packet.
 The second one is settings byte which contains display settings like length of display and number of status cells.
-The most meaningful setting is the length of display, and other settings are ignored by this version.
+The most meaningful setting is the length of display.
 Other settings contained by settings byte can be regarded as notes to screenreader, and it is screenreader or driver job to use them when applicable.
 For example, there are no separate status cells in the device but if screenreader supports using status cells, it can be notified to use them by settings byte.
+This driver ignores status cells related settings because NVDA does not use status cells at the moment.

 Settings byte can be anything between \x00 and \xff.
 Thus it could be the same as init byte.